wjlow/blog/Monads.md

   str.toDouble
 ```

 What happens if `stringToDouble` is called with `"800"`?
 You get a `java.lang.NumberFormatException`.
+Exceptions are evil!
+How can a function that returns `Double` do anything but return `Double`?
+Let's fix up our function to no longer lie to us.

 Error handling example
 =================